Dog-Friendly Esperance: Visiting Esperance with a Dog

 Dog-Friendly Parks in Esperance

-In July 2023, the new Wildcherry Dog Park was opened.
-This fenced off-leash dog park is located just off Wildcherry Avenue in Castletown.
-The fenced park has separate areas for small and large dogs, along with shelter, seating, water, natural agility equipment and a sand pit.
+Wildcherry Dog Park is a relatively new fenced off-leash dog park located just off Wildcherry Avenue in Castletown.
+The fenced park has separate areas for small and large dogs, along with shelter, seating, a water fountain, natural agility equipment and a sand pit.

 Dog-Friendly Pubs & Cafes in Esperance

 One of the most dog-friendly places to dine in Esperance is Lucky Bay Brewing.
 Alongside their long list of beers to drink, their list of wood-fired pizzas is even longer and look delicious.
-There’s also some lighter meals such as nachos and bruschetta regularly on the menu.
-With an early closing kitchen, except on Fridays, head there for lunch or an early dinner.
+There’s also a variety of substantial and lighter meals on the menu.
+With an early closing kitchen (6pm except Fridays when it stays open until 7pm), head there for lunch or an early dinner.

-Another highly recommend local spot is Taylor Street Quarters.
-Overlooking the water near the Taylor Street Jetty, the restaurant is open from 10am to late, Tuesday to Sunday, also serving up coffee, wine, beer and cocktails.
+Another highly recommend local spot is The Quarters.
+Overlooking the water near the Taylor Street Jetty, the restaurant is open from 10am (8am on weekends) until late, Tuesday to Sunday, also serving up coffee, wine, beer and cocktails.

 The outdoor tables and tables along the verandah are dog-friendly, with a dog water bowl sitting next to them.
 (There’s also a “dog hitching post” across the lawn, although I’d recommend keeping your dog always in your eyesight.)